ONSEIGmbH/flask-dialogflow/docs/tutorial.rst

 Templating
 ----------

-flask_onsei uses the `Jinja2`_ templating library just like Flask itself, but adds two features to make it work better for voice assistants.
+flask_dialogflow uses the `Jinja2`_ templating library just like Flask itself, but adds two features to make it work better for voice assistants.

 .. _Jinja2: http://jinja.pocoo.org/docs/2.10